Gruntfuggly/todo-tree/README.md

 `todo-tree.ripgrep`

-Normally, the extension will location ripgrep itself as and when required.
+Normally, the extension will locate ripgrep itself as and when required.
 If you want to use an alternate version of ripgrep, set this to point to wherever it is installed.

-`todo-tree.autoUpdate`

-When set to true, the tree will be updated when a file is saved.

 `todo-tree.expanded`